zzt93/syncer/README.md

   ```
     new String(fields['xx'])
   ```
+- Mongo:
+  - Not delete field from ES if sync to ES

 ### Notice

 - Don't update/delete use `syncer` and other way (REST api or Java api) at the same time, it may cause version conflict and fail the change